data-ethics-and-society/data-ethics-and-society-reading-group/Guides/organising.md

 ## Communicating

-We primarily use a free [Slack](https://slack.com/) Workspace to communicate with interested Data Science practioners across government.
+We primarily use a free [Slack](https://slack.com/) Workspace to communicate with interested Data Science practitioners across government.
 We are developed templates to use for Slack communications and are open to suggestions of how to communicate in a more automated and streamlined fashion!

 ### Tips for communication